Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 - The speed disappears immediately.
 - The longitude and latitude may persist for another second, but never more.
-- Distance is frozen, because there are no changes in longitude and latitude.
+- Distance is frozen, because there are no changes to longitude and latitude.
 - Altitude continues to be updated, since it is derived from the barometer.
 - Fix quality is frozen, because there are no location events passing [Position.Info](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position/Info.html) to APPro.